Mount Allison University Campus

 The International Relations BA program is designed for students who are interested in an inter-disciplinary approach to international and global studies.
 International and global studies are concerned with the interconnections between state as well as non-state organizations and actors, the globalizing effects of economic, social, technological, environmental, military, and political processes, and with emerging issues of justice, responsibility, and human well-being that are international and global in scope.

-The International Relations program operates as an inter- and multi-disciplinary degree program in which core as well as elective courses are drawn from a range of disciplines such as political science, history, modern languages and literatures, sociology, anthropology, economics, geography, environmental studies, and women's and gender studies.
+The International Relations program operates as an inter- and multi-disciplinary degree program in which core as well as elective courses are drawn from a range of disciplines such as political science, history, modern languages and literatures, sociology, anthropology, economics, geography, environmental studies, and feminist and gender studies.
 The program provides students with a broad range of intellectual and critical skills for analyzing the interactions between political and economic systems, cultural norms, environmental dynamics, and hierarchies of power.
 A university-level language requirement anchors the program.
 To supplement their coursework students are encouraged to gain international experience by studying or working abroad or by doing international work in Canada.

 Public policy has long been defined as whatever governments choose to do or not to do in response to a problem.
 It involves conscious choices made in the public interest and shaped by current ideas, the institutional context, policy actors and economics.
 The Canadian Public Policy program incorporates these elements by focusing on government decision making.
 This involves understanding the public policy process, policy analysis, intergovernmental relations, economic forces and political considerations.
 Throughout the process students engage with contemporary and historical issues to critically assess the inclusiveness, fairness and effectiveness of public policy making given time and resource constraints.
 The Canadian Public Policy program is inter and multi-disciplinary with students completing a common core set of courses anchored in political science and economics.
 To develop and deepen their interest, students then select optional streams drawn from the disciplines of Canadian studies, commerce, economics, geography and environment, history, French, political science, sociology or statistics.
 The Canadian Public Policy program prepares students for potential careers in the public service (local, provincial, federal) and non-governmental organizations working as policy analysts and program managers or in the private sector working as policy consultants, research analysts and knowledge brokers.
 Key skills learned include critical thinking (policy analysis, policy process knowledge, public service norms), writing (policy analysis reports, policy briefs, cabinet memos) and communication (written, oral, online).